bardonolado/convoflow/README.md

 ## Considerations

 I really worked on this project, tried to solve this problem for me.
-Found myself writing with more quality while using **Bard**.
+Found myself writing with more quality while using **Converflow**.
 It really changed the way I developed/structured my chatbots.
 I hope that it will help you too.

-Bard is under [GNU GPLv3](/LICENSE) license.
+Converflow is under [GNU GPLv3](/LICENSE) license.

 Author: Arnaldo Badin